-Here, we will adopt the insight of Kirkham regarding the requirement of infallibility whilst resolving the non-comprehensiveness objection, and also retaining the intuitive characteristics of knowledge as we have described them in this introduction.
-To do so, we will structure our statements such that they are each infallible, thus epistemically certain, yet as a group form a Turing complete language.
+Here, we will adopt the insight of Kirkham regarding the requirement of infallibility whilst resolving the non-comprehensiveness objection.
+To do so, we will structure our statements such that they are each infallible, thus epistemically certain, yet as a group will form a Turing complete language.

-Our tool of choice for this will be halting programs, and they will act as the building blocks of knowledge in our system.
+Our tool of choice to represent infallible true beliefs will be the halting programs.
+They will act as the building blocks of knowledge in our system.
 Here, we understand halting programs as a descriptive language, similar in expressive power to any other Turing complete language, such as say english.
 But unlike english, using halting programs makes the description of each unit of knowledge completely free of ambiguities.
 And ambiguities are of course antithetical to knowledge.
 General translations between all Turing languages exists, and so we do not lose any expressive power by using them, over any other choice of language.
 For instance, any mathematical problem can be reformulated as a statement regarding the halting status of a program via the Curry-Howard correspondence.
+Other correspondences exist between all Turing-complete languages.

-The primary advantage in using a listing of halting programs to represent our state of knowledge is that it will allow us to union all new discoveries of knowledge with older ones, without any risk of the new ones invalidating the previous ones, thus making knowledge closed under union.
+The primary advantage in using a listing of halting programs over other candidates is that it will allow us to union all new discoveries of knowledge with older ones, without any risk of the new ones invalidating the previous ones; thus making old knowledge immutable under union with new knowledge.
 Indeed, if a program is known to halt, then no other halting programs discovered afterwards can contradict that.
 Rather, it will be explanatory models of knowledge that would or could be invalidated (falsified) by new knowledge, and not old knowledge.
-Contributions of new knowledge to a Turing-complete lexicon will thus be incremental and permanent by guarantee.
+Contributions of new knowledge to a lexicon will be incremental and permanent by guarantee.

 Halting programs are of course subject to the halting problem and this will entail our system to be a trial and error system.
 Consequently, acquiring new knowledge will be difficult, even arbitrarily difficulty, and may even contain dead-ends (non-halting programs).
-These trial and error effects will in turn become the basis of a formal model of science that is entirely formalized, yet comprehensive.
+These trial and error effects will in turn become the basis of a formal model of science that is entirely formalized, yet sufficiently sophisticated to be comprehensive.